We are fully committed to being a church community for today and the future.

 St Michael’s Church

-St. Michael’s Church has three regular Church Services on a Sunday.
-An 8am, 9.15am and a 10.30am Service.
+St. Michael’s Church has two regular Church Services on a Sunday.
+A 9am, and a 10.30am Service.
 We also have special services at different times of the year: Good Friday and Easter Sunday, A Commemoration Service, Remembrance Sunday Service, Christingle Service, Carol Service, a Special Carol Service for the Bereaved, as well as services for Baptism, Weddings and Funerals.
 We also have a churchyard for Burials and the interment of Ashes.
 We have a thriving Children’s’ and youth work and Mothers Union.

-Our church and hall is used on a regular basis for both church and outside organisations, such as Stamp Club, Camberley U3A, Friends of Surrey Heath Museum, Pilates Class, CTC Growing Leaders Group, Camberley Communicators, As Hoc Local Government Meetings, ATC, Friends of St. Michael’s events, Supper, Church Meetings, Lunches, and Charities Fairs.
-We also run Baptism and Wedding Preparation events.
+Our church and hall is used on a regular basis for both church and outside organisations, such as Stamp Club, Camberley U3A, Camberley Speakers, Church Meetings, Lunches, Mothers Union, Knit & Natter and Children's groups.